jonsanders101/airbnb/README.md

 * Server-side: Ruby, Sinatra
 * Database: PostgreSQL
 * ORM: DataMapper
+* Testing: Jasmine, Capybara

 ## User Stories

 ### MVP

+The following user stories define our MVP.

 ```
 As a user
-So that I can use Makers bnb
+So that I can use Makers BnB
 I need to be able to sign up for an account
 ```